Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Abstract

 \section{Abstract}

 Quantum gases confined in reduced dimensions have enabled the observation of many exotic quantum phenomena.
 While existing experiments primarily focus on homonuclear systems, we report here on the efficient preparation of a quasi-two-dimensional (2D) heteronuclear quantum degenerate mixture of ultracold $^{23}$Na and $^{87}$Rb.
-We describe the design of the vacuum system and detail the experimental procedures for preparing the 2D quantum mixture.
-The designed apparatus has several unique features, including compact and modular 2D-MOT sources, a science chamber that accommodates various lattice geometries, a precision in-vacuum electrode assembly, and high-resolution imaging for both atomic species.
-After loading the dual-species condensate into a single layer of a vertical optical lattice, we prepare a 2D gas mixture and observe quantum immiscibility in the \textit{in-situ} equilibrium density profiles.
-The observed density profiles agree well with mean-field theories.
+We describe the apparatus design and detail the procedures for preparing the 2D quantum mixture.
+The new apparatus has several unique features, including compact and modular 2D-MOT sources, a science chamber that accommodates various lattice geometries, a precision in-vacuum electrode assembly, and high-resolution imaging for both atomic species.
+After loading the dual-species condensate into a single layer of a vertical optical lattice, we prepare a 2D gas mixture and observe quantum immiscibility in the \textit{in situ} equilibrium density profiles.
+The observed density profiles reasonably agree with mean-field theories.
 The apparatus provides a versatile platform for investigating several interesting problems, including quantum impurities, quantum droplets, or polar molecules in low dimensions.